By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

-So when I look back, the career that I have is the result of everything I have done my whole life.
+When I look back, the career that I have is the result of everything I have done my whole life.
 I don’t have any regrets over not being a solo pianist.
 I say solo pianist, not concert pianist… If I need to play a solo I’m able to play a solo, if I need to play with the orchestra, I’m able to play with an orchestra.
-In general my life is so much more fulfilling because I have so many other things.
+In general my life is so much more fulfilling because I have so many other things going on.
 And that includes teaching!

 On the topic of education, you’ve run the Vocal Ensemble subject at Melbourne Conservatorium of Music since 2006.
 Being in that class was a highlight of my degree because we actually got to get out there and sing a whole range of stuff!
 The first time I ever learnt passages of coloratura (virtuosic fast paced vocalisations) was for a piece for Vocal Ensemble.

 Does it get easier over time to find repertoire for young singers?
-Some singers come to you when they’re 18 and they’re very fresh, and some singers come to you when they’re 22 and you can throw them in the deep end a bit.
+Some singers come to you when they’re eighteen and they’re very fresh, and some singers come to you when they’re twenty-two and you can throw them in the deep end a bit.

 During the first two or three semesters of Vocal Ensemble it was a little difficult to select repertoire.
 But then this magic thing started happening, where people kept coming back.

-Because in theory, you only need to do Vocal Ensemble once.
+In theory you only need to do Vocal Ensemble once.
 But you have the students who return.
-The ones that do it for credit, the ones that do it not for credit, the ones that have finished university like in the case of opera singer Daniel Todd.
-He was finishing his law degree after finishing his music degree, and actually came back to watch and participate in the class for a semester, as a kind of musical escape while he was studying law!
+The ones that do it for credit, the ones that do it not for credit, the ones that have finished university like in the case of opera singer Daniel Todd… Daniel was in the middle of a law degree after completing his music degree, and actually came back to watch and participate in the class for a semester, as a kind of musical escape!

 The class has evolved into this fluent thing, where you always have people coming back who take the new students under their wing.
-There is much more of an integration of the voices, and even if the repertoire sometimes is slightly out of the reach of the person assigned to it, by working with a group, it just elevates them.
+There is much more of an integration of the voices.
+And even if the repertoire sometimes is slightly out of the reach of the person assigned to it, by working with a group, it elevates them.

 A similar thing has been happening with the Young Songmakers singing alongside the senior Songmakers.
-They have been working with me for the entire year and they have been developing and they are all very, very talented.
-But the moment you combine them with the senior Songmakers, suddenly it’s like, bam.
+They have been working with me for a year and they have been developing and they are all very, very talented.
+But the moment you combine them with the senior Songmakers, suddenly it’s like, whoa.
 They start breathing in a different way, they start projecting in a different way… and it’s not forced, it’s just this osmosis of musical skills.

 It was the natural progression, first of all because our model which has been the Songmakers Almanac with Graham Johnson.
 They also have a Young Songmakers program.